AbhinavMir/abhinavmir/README.md

 *“What do you despise?
 By this are you truly known.”*
 ― Frank Herbert, Dune

-Looking for Part time gigs / full-time contracts / internships for summer '23.

 **Currently**:
 **MS Computer Science @ Boston University,** '24 <br>